XIX Army Corps: 26 May 1940

 Calais fell into German hands on 26 May 1940.
 Claude Nicholson and his French counterpart Raymond Le Tellier were taken POW, whereas French commander Charles de Lambertye was killed in action by German forces.
 Nicholson had received word from Winston Churchill the previous day that no evacuation and no relief was coming, but that the besieged units at Calais were of vital importance to the BEF in their ability to tie down and distract the German units.
 Nicholson would die in German captivity in 1943.
 The victory at Calais saw XIX Army Corps to take some 20,000 Allied soldiers POW.
 Although the decisive action of 10th Panzer Division had proven the ability of German ground units to break into occupied cauldrons, they were still denied the right to proceed the same way against the Allied units at Dunkirk, and so they were forced to idly sit by as Operation Dynamo unfolded.

 In the siege ring around Dunkirk, XIV Army Corps caught up to XIX Army Corps and 20th Infantry Division, which had seen service with XIX Army Corps during the Invasion of Poland, became part of Guderian's unit once more, taking its place in the siege ring next to Leibstandarte.
 It took until noon on the 26th for Hitler to revert his order regarding Dunkirk, and the new instructions took until nightfall to arrive.
 20th Infantry Division, Leibstandarte and Großdeutschland were to advance on Wormhout.
 1st Panzer Division was instructed to cover their right flank.
-The defensive catchup of 20th Infantry Division to take 1st Panzer Division's was handled at 12:15 at noon in a directive directed at both divisions, while the operational targets for 27 May were set at 20:00 in the evening through Korpsbefehl Nr.
+The defensive catchup of 20th Infantry Division to take 1st Panzer Division's was handled at 12:15 at noon in a directive directed at both divisions, while the operational targets for 27 May were set at 20:00 through Korpsbefehl Nr.
 14.